SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/01-Debugging-Techniques.md

 - Testing
     - Is about initial detection of errors
 - Debugging
-    - Means of diagnosing and correcting the root causes of errors that have already been detected.
+    - Means of diagnosing and correcting the root causes of errors that have already been detected

+[slide]

+[slide hideTitle]

-## Importance of Debugging
+# Importance of Debugging

 - Legacy code
     - You should be able to debug code that is written years ago